 The Distinction between Shame and Guilt

 We found that the effects of exposure and moral beliefs manipulations had very similar impact on both guilt and shame.
-Across several other analyses we found no indication for differences between guilt and shame, suggesting that that the distinction made between shame and guilt in the target article was not successfully replicated.
+Across several other analyses we found no indication of differences between guilt and shame, suggesting that the distinction made between shame and guilt in the target article was not successfully replicated.

 Moreover, our findings cast doubt on the distinction between shame-related and guilt-related emotional reactions, as both shame-related and guilt-related reactions were as closely related to explicit shame as to explicit guilt.
 Our exploratory regression analyses showed that explicit shame predicted shame-related reactions more than guilt and vice versa, yet the two emotions were both uniquely related to the guilt-related reactions.
 In addition, the experimental manipulations had similar effects on shame-related and guilt-related reactions.

 This did not seem to be an issue with the manipulations - Our analyses showed that the manipulations were successful.
 Both exposure and moral beliefs manipulations affected the exposure and moral beliefs manipulation checks.
-There was stronger effect for exposure manipulation on the exposure check and stronger effect for moral belief manipulation on the moral belief check.
+There was a stronger effect for exposure manipulation on the exposure check and a stronger effect for moral belief manipulation on the moral belief check.

 Although deviating from the original article, our replication results are consistent with other research on the shame-guilt distinction.
 For example, Schmader and Lickel (2006) also showed that for self-caused wrongdoings, shame and guilt were highly correlated, thus difficult to distinguish from each other.
-However, in the case of other-caused wrong doings, shame and guilt not only were moderately correlated with each other but also uniquely predicted avoidance and approach motivations respectively.
-We see the need to revisit findings in this literature and to try and aggregate findings to try and determine whether shame and guilt are in indeed distinct, and if so in what way and under what circumstances.
+However, in the case of other-caused wrongdoings, shame and guilt not only were moderately correlated with each other but also uniquely predicted avoidance and approach motivations respectively.
+We see the need to revisit findings in this literature and to try and aggregate findings to try and determine whether shame and guilt are indeed distinct, and if so in what way and under what circumstances.

 Comparison with the Target Article and Theoretical Implications

-In the target article, Smith et al. (2002) reported that exposure had a stronger impact on shame than guilt and that guilt was only impacted by moral belief, and our reframing of their null hypothesis and findings was exposure having stronger impact on shame than on guilt.
-However, we found that moral belief and exposure both impacted shame and guilt.
+In the target article, Smith et al. (2002) reported that exposure had a stronger impact on shame than guilt and that guilt was only impacted by moral belief.
+We found that moral belief and exposure both impacted shame and guilt and the effects were highly similar between the two emotions.
+In addition, we found that exposure and moral belief interacted to predict the emotions.

 The evaluation of replication suggests that the majority of the effects reported in the original study were also detected in the present study, with half of the effects being larger than the original.
 However, we found no indication for exposure having a different impact on eliciting shame than eliciting guilt.